satansdeer/satansdeer.github.com/content/legacy-posts/quokka-clone/index.md

         post(method: "HeapProfiler.stopSampling", callback?: (err: Error | null, params: HeapProfiler.StopSamplingReturnType) => void): void;
     ```

-    As you can see this type allows only `HeapProfiler.stopSampling` as `method`, and we want to use just regular `string` type.
+ As you can see this type allows only `HeapProfiler.stopSampling` as `method`, and we want to use regular `string` type.

     I didn't want to deal with complex type annotations in this tutorial.
 Alternatively, you could create your custom `promisify` function that will overcome that limitation.